 - 1. Remove the sensor from the sensor monitor port. - 2.
 Remove the sensor from the sensor cable. - 3.
-Install a new O_2 sensor with flow diverter, taking care not to use excessive force when plugging and/or threading the locking shroud into the O_2 sensor. - 4.
+Install a new O_2 sensor with flow diverter and attach to the sensor cable. - 4.
 Calibrate the sensor following the instructions for calibration listed in section 2.8.